xieyuheng/inner/source/_posts/person/william-lawvere/sets-for-mathematics.md

   - **[AXIOM]** `set_t` is a `category_t`, with sets as objects and maps as morphisms.

   - **[AXIOM]** `set_t` has terminal object, say `unit_t`,
-    which can be used to recover the notion of set membership.
+    which can be used to recover the notion of set membership, which is called indexing.

   - **[AXIOM]** the terminal object `unit_t` is a separator.